filipesilva/multi-stage-queue/README.md

 ### Can I batch event saving and subscriptions?

 The specific semantics of how events are saved and retrieved are up to your code.
-You can batch operations as long as you end up calling the MQS API.
+You can batch operations as long as you end up calling the MSQ API.